erikalcunn/qrjointEB/README.md

 # qrjointEB
 My heavily-annotated and modified version of tokdar/qrjoint.
-Actual changes to be submitted are in erikalcunn/qrjoint repository.
+Actual changes to be submitted will be in erikalcunn/qrjoint repository.